 Trick or Treating

 Another point of interest is the custom of trick or treating in relation to Hop-tu-Naa.
 Although we know that the custom was brought to America by Scots-Irish immigrants, the ancestor of the trick-or-treating custom apparently withered out in its homelands while it flourished in America and was only recently re-introduced to Britain.
 Indeed, many modern-day journalists in Britain and Ireland have referred to it as an American custom, and it is reported to have only become popular in these countries in the past 20 years or so.

 How curious, then, that trick-or-treating among Manx children is described by Ms. Killip in her book, published in 1975!
 Halloween was also referred to as Hollantide Eve on the Isle of Man, and Killip explains that the children went door to door carrying their carved turnip lanterns singing the Oie Houney song about Jinny the Witch.

 I think it is important to point out two things here.
 Firstly, ancient customs continue on much longer in rural, isolated communities such as the Isle of Man.
-Secondly, new customs from foreign lands catch on much later in rural and isolated communities than they do in metropolitan areas, especially in the days before the internet and cable television brought world cultures in such immediate contact with each other.
-Therefore, it seems very likely to me that trick-or-treating on the Isle of Man (although they may not have called it by that name) as reported in Margaret Killip's book, is more likely to be directly related to ancient Celtic customs of the region, and not an American import, whereas other parts of Britain have been re-introduced to the custom by way of America.
+Secondly, new customs from foreign lands catch on much later in rural and isolated communities than they do in metropolitan areas, especially in the days before the internet and cable television brought world cultures into such immediate contact with each other.
+Therefore, it seems very likely to me that trick-or-treating on the Isle of Man (although they may not have called it by that name), as reported in Margaret Killip's book, is more likely to be directly related to ancient Celtic customs of the region, and not an American import, whereas other parts of Britain have been re-introduced to the custom by way of America.